Friendly-Pixel/grid-editor/README.md

 Grid Editor is a visual javascript editor for the [bootstrap grid system](http://getbootstrap.com/css/#grid), written as a [jQuery](http://jquery.com/) plugin.

+It provides integration plugins for the following rich text editors: TinyMCE, summernote and CKEditor.

 ![Preview](http://i.imgur.com/UF9CCzk.png)

 # <a href="http://transfer.frontwise.com/frontwise/grid-editor/example/" target="_blank">Try the demo!</a>